7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

   direct / transit / both toggle, side-by-side fare comparison across booking sites, each option showing aircraft model + onboard amenities, the single best-decision recommendation (with "why this pick"), transit-savings flagging, and the redirect-to-book step.
-- **Runs on sample fare data**, not a live feed: real Indonesian airports/airlines/aircraft across 8 popular routes, with the data layer built behind a swappable provider seam so a real fare feed can replace it without touching the engine or UI.
+- **Runs on sample fare data**, not a live feed: real airports/airlines/aircraft spanning **65 airports across 36 countries** (all of Asia plus nearby gateways like Australia, New Zealand, Istanbul and Cairo) and **43 routes** with a mix of direct and transit options, all behind a swappable provider seam so a real fare feed can replace it without touching the engine or UI.

 ## Status / TBD